Martin Wetzer: Later life

-After returning to Finland, Wetzer served as the commander of the Finnish Army's 3rd Division from 1919 to 1920 and as commander of the 2nd Division from 1921 to 1925.
-Occasionally he was employed by the law firm of Antell & Söderhjelm for a year at a time.
+After returning to Finland, Wetzer served as the commander of the Finnish Army's 3rd Division from 1919 to 1920.
+Occasionally he was employed by the law firm of Antell & Söderhjelm for a year at a time, before serving as commander of the 2nd Division from 1921 to 1925.
 He was also the chairman of the Finnish delegation to ceasefire negotiations between Finland and Soviet Russia in 1920 and a member of the Hornborg Committee defense audit of 1923 to 1926.
-As demands for the resignation of old tsarist officers increased in the mid-1920s, Wetzer resigned from the military in 1925 and received upon his resignation.a promotion to the rank of lieutenant general.
-In retirement, he was promoted to the rank of general of the infantry in 1928.
+As demands for the resignation of old tsarist officers increased in the mid-1920s, Wetzer resigned from the military in 1925 and received upon his resignation a promotion to the rank of lieutenant general.
+He was noted as the tsarist officer who had maintained the best working relationship with the jäger officers in the Finnish Army.In retirement, he was promoted to the rank of general of the infantry in 1928.

 After his military career, Wetzer worked in the Helsinki Court of Appeal as a notary in 1926 and as a legal adviser from 1927 to 1938.
 After retiring from government service, he worked for the Industrial Mutual Fire Insurance Company from 1938 to 1945.
 During the Winter War of 1939–1940 and the Continuation War of 1941–1944, Wetzer held a special position as "commander-in-chief," which mainly involved the distribution of medals to wounded soldiers in military hospitals.
 He died in Helsinki on 29 September 1954.